asiddiqi18/Trivia-Plugin/README.md

 ## Customize Rewards

-It can't be trivia without rewards!
+It can't be triviaTreasure without rewards!

 Winners of Trivia will receive any rewards set by you.
 Like questions, you can view and modify rewards from the menu.
 You can configure the rewards for first place, second place, and third place winners.
 Obviously, you'd want to give the